BenjaminElifLarsen/ApiTestingPhp/README.md

 If given the path of a folder without any index.php file, it will return an overview of all folders and php-files.
 Might have to be fixed on the server itself.

 The uri is case-sensitive, might be a server thing.
+Actually, it is because of some code in the index php file, which does not ignore case-sensitivity.